 – Using offensive, insulting, or abusive language or gesture

-When the match officials decide that a player has committed one of the offenses above, he issues a red card.
+When the match officials decide that a player has committed one of the offenses above, they issue the ultimate punishment.
 It is a signal for the immediate ejection of the player from the game.

 Facing two yellow cards in the same match